Alison is a freelance writer and researcher. She also enjoys trying out new recipes and equipment in her gluten-free kitchen.

 Top Tips for Using Silicone Bakeware

-Wash new silicone pans in warm soapy water or pop in the dishwasher.
+- Before first use, wash new silicone pans in warm soapy water or pop them in the dishwasher.
 After drying, condition them with a smear of cooking oil or non-stick baking spray and wipe off the excess.

-Because the pans are so flexible, it is much easier to fill them with the mixture with your muffin molds or cupcake molds on a baking tray – this makes it very much simpler to transport your silicone bakeware to the oven!
+- Fill your silicone pans the easy way.
+Because the pans are so flexible, it is much easier to fill them with the mixture with your muffin molds or cupcake molds on a baking tray–this makes it much easier to transport your silicone bakeware to the oven!

-Always preheat your oven to the required temperature before putting your pans in the oven.
+- Preparing the oven before baking: Always preheat your oven to the required temperature before putting your pans in the oven.
 Bake on an oven rack in the center or slightly below the center of your oven.
-Never use your silicone pan on any sort of direct flame or heat source – you CANNOT use them on a hot plate or gas ring.
+Never use your silicone pan on any sort of direct flame or heat source–you cannot use them on a hot plate or gas ring.